-If that sounds unacceptable to you, think for a second about business books.
-There’s plenty of books by academics who gather lots of historical data about successful companies and try to discern what the patterns of success are then teach those patterns to others.
+If that sounds unacceptable to you, just think about todayks business books.
+There are plenty of books by academics who gather lots of historical data about successful companies and try to discern the patterns of success.
 There’s even books by successful business operators espousing the virtues of this principle or that strategy that led to success.

 But how do you know if the moves they made were right or wrong when the outcome might have been pure luck?
 At the end of the day that’s still like playing chess without a board or going into war without a map of the terrain.

-Think about your garden variety heist movie (e.g. Oceans 11) In every single one, you’ll see the thieves poring over the blueprints of the vault discussing context specific gameplay.
+Think about your garden variety heist movie (e.g. Ocean's Eleven) In every single one, you’ll see the thieves poring over blueprints of the terrain discussing context specific gameplay.
 Can you even imagine them planning their heist without blueprints?